CiscoDevNet/NSO-Playground-Local-Install/README.md

    ios:hostname nso.cisco.com
    ```

-7. Finally see what NSO will send to the device and commit the changes.
+7. Finally see what NSO sends to the device and commit the changes.

    ```bash
    top